guneet-xyz/rice/README.md

 # rice

-These are my is my personal configurations for software's and tools i use on across multiple machines.
+These are my personal configurations for software's and tools i use on across multiple machines.

 ## Usage